New EU accounting body chief signals more aggressive approach

 “Therefore in the future we will see differences between the proposal that comes from the IASB and the proposed final standard that will be applied in Europe.
 That will be the effect due to the work of EFRAG.”

-The European Commission has chosen Klinz to head EFRAG’s newly reformed board and the economic affairs committee voted overwhelmingly on Tuesday in favour of his candidacy, making his appointment inevitable.
+The European Commission has chosen Klinz to head EFRAG’s newly reformed board and the economic affairs committee voted overwhelmingly on Tuesday in favor of his candidacy, making his appointment inevitable.

 “I see this post as a political one,” Klinz said, adding that the European Union should “use more” the fact that it provides more funds for the IASB than anyone else.